mihai-negru/c-language-data-structures/Documentation/AVL_TREE.md

         printf("Successor of node's 7 successor is : %d",
                 *(const int *)avl_successor_data(toptr(data)));

-        free_avl(avl);
+        free_avl(my_tree);
     }
 ```

->**NOTE:** The rest of the functions that were not described in the example above work just like them, for example avl_min_node returns the minimum node from AVL tree and avl_min_data return the minimum data from the AVL tree.
+>**NOTE:** The rest of the functions that were not described in the example above work just like them, for example avl_min_data returns the minimum data node from AVL tree and avl_max_data return the maximum data node from the AVL tree.

 ## How to print the AVL tree, can I modify all nodes ?